lmarena/arena-hard-auto/README.md

 Qwen1.5-72B-Chat               | score: 36.1  | 95% CI: (-2.1, 2.4)  | average #tokens: 474
 command-r-plus                 | score: 33.1  | 95% CI: (-2.0, 1.9)  | average #tokens: 541
 ```
-Running show results will save generated battles into `data/arena_hard_battles.jsonl` and bootstrapping statistics into `data/bootstrapping_results.jsonl`.
+Running `show_results.py` will save generated battles into `data/arena_hard_battles.jsonl` and bootstrapping statistics into `data/bootstrapping_results.jsonl`.
 If you don't want to regenerate battles or bootstrapping statistics, simply toggle argument `--load-battles` or `--load-bootstrap`, respectively.

 ## Evaluate a new model on Arena-hard-v0.1: